The Sword of Reckoning: Chapter 1 Sneak Peek

 Darkness all around became more heinous as a shadow passed overhead.

-A shuddering roar later, Freakzoid pressed both hands on the ground and charged.
+A shuddering roar later, Freakzoid slammed both hands to the ground and charged.

 Within a blink of an eye, Savior-whatever’s muscular form raised his sword, slicing it through the empty air several times.
-For a split second, she lost sight of him until he suddenly materialized behind Freaky Dude, and…
+For a moment, she lost sight of him until he suddenly materialized behind Freaky Dude, and…

 Ohmygod!

 The sound of crunching, bones splintering, and a god-awful banshee-like screech erupted.
-Freakzoid’s head bounced away until hitting the base of the tree.
+Freakzoid’s head bounced away and hit the base of the tree.
 Her stomach lurched.
 Heart slammed against a heaving chest.
 The world tilted as she fumbled forward, free-falling.

-The last thing heard before the world turned black was a male’s voice saying, “I gotcha, love.”
+The last thing she heard before everything turned black was a male’s voice saying, “I gotcha, love.”

 * * * *